particle-iot/docs/src/content/en/guide/shared/build-pcb.md

 - Spin up your PCB
 - Assemble your components (PCBA)
 - Program and test your new hardware

+### TODO: REFACTOR

+- Reduce focus on things you could learn elsewhere
+- Increase focus on Particle-specific stuff
+- Add a section about hardware requirements (one RGB LED, one button)

 ### Select PCB design software